What Is The Statute of Limitations On Collection Accounts

 TITLE 15 > CHAPTER 41 > SUBCHAPTER I > Part A > § 1602 § 1602.
 Definitions and rules of construction(i) The term “open end credit plan” means a plan under which the creditor reasonably contemplates repeated transactions, which prescribes the terms of such transactions, and which provides for a finance charge which may be computed from time to time on the outstanding unpaid balance.
 A credit plan which is an open end credit plan within the meaning of the preceding sentence is an open end credit plan even if credit information is verified from time to time.

-Statute of Limitations on Credit Cards
+Statute of Limitations On Credit Cards

-Keep in mind, though, that the state statute of limitations on a credit card may come down to whether the agreement is in writing or not; whether it meets the required elements of a written contract.
 For instance, in Missouri if the creditor is able to produce a written credit card contract, then the 10 year statute applies.
 If the creditor cannot show the existence of a written contract, then the 5 year statute would apply – credit card or not.
 Here is case law in Missouri to illustrate this point:

 In Capital One Bank v.
 Creed, 220 S.W.3d 874 (S.D.
 Mo.2000), the company alleged the parties entered into a contract, whereby the company would extend credit to the customer.
 The company alleged that the customer breached the terms of her contract by failing to pay the amounts for which credit was extended.
 The customer denied the allegations and asserted the affirmative defense that the action was barred by the statute of limitations.
 The appellate court ruled that the action was barred by the five year statute of limitations under Mo.
 Rev. Stat. § 516.120 (2000).
 The customer made a partial payment on December 2, 1999, and the company’s petition was not filed until January 3, 2005.
 The ten year statute of limitations under Mo.
 Rev. Stat. § 516.110 was not applicable because the company did not produce a written promise by the customer to pay money.